-The State will monitor SPARQ Quality Progress Reports for common measure goals and will review monthly each goal with each sub-grantee.
+The State will monitor the SCSEP Performance and Results Quality Progress Reports (SPARQ) for common measure goals and will review monthly each goal with each sub-grantee.
 The State will also hold quarterly meeting, monthly phone conference with sub-grantees, bi-annually to review unsubsidized employment and employer outreach.